The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Endomorphisms having resolving powers

-Mike Boyle \cite{Boy-p} proved the theorem below (cf. Remark 2.5) and suggested the possibility of proving the main results of \cite[Section 7]{Nasu-t} on resolving endomorphisms of topological Markov shifts without using the long theory of ``resolvable textile systems'' developed there.
+Mike Boyle \cite{Boy-p} proved the theorem below (for onto endomorphisms of subshifts) and suggested the possibility of proving the main results of \cite[Section 7]{Nasu-t} on resolving endomorphisms of topological Markov shifts without using the long theory of ``resolvable textile systems'' developed there.